SkillsFundingAgency/dfc-devops/ArmTemplates/azure-maps.md

 Creates an Azure Maps Account

+location must be set as global

 ## Paramaters

 azureMapsName: (required) string

 Name of Azure Maps.
 Will be created in the same resource group as the script is run and in the default location for resource group.

-location: (required) global

-location must be set as global

 azureMapsSku: (required) string